 About Irving Stone

-Irving Stone was born in San Francisco on July 14, 1903.
+Irving Stone was born in San Francisco in 1903.
 He wrote several books in a genre that he coined the “biographical novel,” which recounted the lives of well-known historical figures.
-In these novels, Stone interspersed biography with fictional… More about Irving Stone
+In these novels, Stone interspersed biography with fictional narrative on the… More about Irving Stone